ncsu-decifr/tbas-tutorial/tutorial1.md

 Things to note:
 * Pop-up windows will need to be enabled when using TBAS.

 * References for each tree are provided under the Citations menu.
-We advise users to refer to the original papers for details on the specific primers that were used for amplification and sequencing of the Loci included in T-BAS.
+It is advised that users to refer to the original papers for details on the specific primers that were used for amplification and sequencing of the loci included in T-BAS.

 1. Go to the T-BAS start page (https://tbas.hpc.ncsu.edu/start) and click on the **T-BAS Trees** button (see arrow).
 ![](images/tbas-tutorial1/Tutorial1.1.png)